jusw/ssdocs/guide.rst

 **dblog configuration**

-The configuration for the dblog Python SocketServer process is in ``cfg\dbcfg.py``, and the Java process gets its config from cfg\dbconn.props.
+The configuration for the dblog Python SocketServer process is in ``%SSROOT%\cfg\dbcfg.py``, and the Java process gets its config from ``%SSROOT%\cfg\dbconn.props``.
 The Python variables in dbcfg.py should match your DB schema, and in dbconn.props the connection details must match your JDBC driver and DB connection.
 If you're not using MySQL, you'll need to add the relevant JDBC driver to the lib directory, and fix the CLASSPATH setting in sh\dbconn.cmd to pick up the jar.

 **XLL configuration**